Real Product Origin.

 Hong Kong, Macau, and Taiwan

-For all three indicators, we score Hong Kong (HK), Macau (MO), and Taiwan (TW) as their own countries — never folded into mainland China.
+For all four indicators, we score Hong Kong (HK), Macau (MO), and Taiwan (TW) as their own countries — never folded into mainland China.
 This is a hard rule in our system.

 Manual verification (when humans override the AI)